bence-toth/react-hook-device-orientation/README.md

 ## Caveats

 There are slightly different implementations of the web API responsible for accessing device orientation, and therefore the values you get from this hook might not be consistent across different browsers.
-[Read more.](https://caniuse.com/#feat=deviceorientation)
+[Read more](https://caniuse.com/#feat=deviceorientation) about this.

 ## Contributions